Calming the fears of Home Insurance buyers

 Buying the right amount of insurance can be tricky because it depends on many factors.
 As of March 2020, the average amount of homeowners’ insurance premium is $1,211 per year according to NAIC.
 But again, the amount of your insurance does not only depend on the value of your house.

-How much Dwelling Coverage do you need?
+How much Dwelling Coverage should I have?

 Dwelling is for the structure of your house.
 So imagine all the things that were used to build it and all of the features that are attached to it, those are the things that you need to know to calculate your house.
 But be mindful of the changes, for example, the construction and labor cost can have a huge shift after a couple of years